nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to search a specific word in the list.
-2. SoConnect shows a list of persons related to the word.
+2. SoConnect shows a list of contacts related to the word.

     Use case ends.